-Breaking: Labour Party collapsed Southwest structure into the APC | Latest Nigeria News Today
+Breaking: Labour Party collapse Southwest structure into the APC | Latest Nigeria News Today

-Reports reaching us from The Nation says that the Labour Party (LP) in the Southwest has collapsed its entire structure into the All Progressives Congress(APC).
+Reports reaching us says that the Labour Party (LP) in the Southwest has collapsed its entire structure into the All Progressives Congress(APC).

 Southwest LP chairman, Omotoso Banjo, allegedly led the party leadership to collapse its structure in Akure, the capital of Ondo State.